Cosmic Shear Cosmology Beyond 2-Point Statistics: A Combined Peak Count and Correlation Function Analysis of DES-Y1: Systematics

 \subsection{Shear calibration}

 The uncertainty in the shear calibration is forward-modelled with a similar method, except that no additional ray-tracing is required.
 Instead we include a uniform $(1+\Delta m^i)$ correction factor at the catalogue level, which multiplies every observed ellipticities in Eqs. (\ref{eq:Map}) and (\ref{eq:MapNoise}).
 We next de-bias the peaks measurement with the original shear response $S_a$ but deliberately ignore these additional $\Delta m^i$ factors, resulting in a net residual bias caused by an incorrect shear calibration, which is exactly what we wish to model.
-We repeat this process for 10 values of $\Delta m^i$ sampled from the priors on the shear calibration errors (a Gaussian with width $\sigma_m=0.013$, see Table \ref{table:priors}), we measure the peak function for each of these samples on the full survey, average over 5 light-cones, and fit a straight line to these points in every $\mathcal{S}/\mathcal{N}$ bin and tomographic bin, allowing us to compute derivatives and model $N_{\rm peaks}^{ij}(\Delta m^{ij})=N_{\rm peaks}^{ij}(\Delta m=0) + \left(\partial N_{\rm peaks}^{ij}/\partial \Delta m\right) \Delta m^{ij}$.
+We repeat this process for 10 values of $\Delta m^i$ sampled from the priors on the shear calibration errors (a Gaussian with width $\sigma_m= 0.023$, see Table \ref{table:priors}), we measure the peak function for each of these samples on the full survey, average over 5 light-cones, and fit a straight line to these points in every $\mathcal{S}/\mathcal{N}$ bin and tomographic bin, allowing us to compute derivatives and model $N_{\rm peaks}^{ij}(\Delta m^{ij})=N_{\rm peaks}^{ij}(\Delta m=0) + \left(\partial N_{\rm peaks}^{ij}/\partial \Delta m\right) \Delta m^{ij}$.

 The partial derivatives are calibrated this way for cosmological models-FID and -00 and reported in the lower panels of Fig. \ref{fig:dNpeaks_dz}.
-We observe a global agreement between the two cosmologies, similar in shape to the effect of increasing the survey depth, but the amplitudes of the derivative are in slight disagreement.
-Model-FID has a slightly larger derivative, which is linked to its higher $S_8$ value.
-We ignore these differences in this work due to the small size of the $\sigma_m$ relative to the statistical precision of the DES-Y1 data, and use solely the model-FID derivatives in the MCMC sampling.
+We observe a global agreement between the two cosmologies, similar in shape to the effect of increasing the survey depth, with the amplitudes of the derivative being slightly larger towards the high $\mathcal{S}/\mathcal{N}$ bins for model-FID, which is linked to its higher $S_8$ value.
+We ignore these differences in this work due to the small size of $\sigma_m$ relative to the statistical precision of the DES-Y1 data, and use solely the model-FID derivatives in the likelihood sampling.
 However, this could be easily addressed with our approach: the derivatives $\left(\partial N_{\rm peaks}/\partial \Delta z\right)$ and $ \left(\partial N_{\rm peaks}/\partial \Delta m\right)$ could be estimated at our 26 cosmological nodes, from which we could train a Gaussian process emulator the same way we model our signal.
 This improved accuracy treatment of the derivatives will likely need to be included in future analyses.